Eyabi Okie: UT Martin

 Okie then joined UT Martin in 2021.
 After tallying eight tackles, 4.5 tackles for loss, and 1.5 sacks and blocking a potential game-winning field goal attempt against Austin Peay, he received multiple honors as the Ohio Valley Conference (OVC) Defensive Player of the Week and Newcomer of the Week, and FCS National Defensive Player of the Week.
 He helped lead the 2021 UT Martin Skyhawks football team to the OVC championship and the second round of the NCAA Division I FCS playoffs.
 At the end of the season, he was selected to the OVC All-Newcomer team at the outside linebacker position.
 He received a degree in interdisciplinary studies from UT Martin.

 Michigan

 In August 2022, Okie transferred to Michigan, enrolling as a graduate student at the university's School of Social Work.

 After the death of his grandmother early in the summer of 2022, Okie rededicated himself and was inspired to transfer to Michigan.

 Early in the 2022 season, he changed his surname from "Anoma" to "Okie", intending to recognize his mother who lives in Africa.

+Professional career

+Edmonton Elks

+After going undrafted in the 2024 NFL draft, Okie signed with the Edmonton Elks of the Canadian Football League on May 16, 2024.
+He was released on May 22, 2024.

+Houston Roughnecks

+On July 17, 2024, Okie was selected by the Houston Roughnecks with the second overall selection in the 2024 UFL draft.
+He was signed on July 23.
+He played in the 2025 season opener, and was then released on April 1, 2025.

+Fishers Freight

+On May 14, 2025, Okie signed to play for the Fishers Freight of the Indoor Football League (IFL).